-Keywords: Neural Networks, imbalance-aware Neural Networks, Deep Learning, Prediction of pathogenic genomic variants, Mendelian diseases.
+Keywords: Neural Networks, Imbalance-aware Neural Networks, Deep Learning, Prediction of pathogenic genomic variants, Mendelian diseases.

-1 Introduction
+1. Introduction

 An open problem in the context of Precision Medicine is the detection of the pathogenic variants associated with genetic Mendelian diseases.
-Indeed for most of the about 8000 different Mendelian diseases no known causative gene is known and hence no therapy is available for affected patients [15].
-Recently several studies showed that most of the pathogenic variants associated with Mendelian disorders lie in the non-coding regulatory regions of the human genome [3].
+Indeed for most of the about 8000 different Mendelian diseases no known causative gene is known and hence no therapy is available for affected patients [1].
+Recently several studies showed that most of the pathogenic variants associated with Mendelian disorders lie in the non-coding regulatory regions of the human genome [2].

-For this reason several computational methods have been proposed to disentangle the regulatory mechanisms underlying Mendelian diseases and other disorders ranging from complex genetic diseases to cancer, using mainly supervised Machine Learning-based techniques to predict the pathogenicity of genomic variants in regulatory regions of the human genome [8, 16, 6].
+For this reason several computational methods have been proposed to disentangle the regulatory mechanisms underlying Mendelian diseases and other disorders ranging from complex genetic diseases to cancer, using mainly supervised Machine Learningbased techniques to predict the pathogenicity of genomic variants in regulatory regions of the human genome [3-5].

-Unfortunately only a very small amount of positive (pathogenic) variants are available to train learning machines and in this very imbalanced context, where neutral variants (negative examples) largely outnumber positive ones, machine learning methods are severely biased toward the majority class and are not able to detect pathogenic variants with a sufficient reliability.
-Very recently novel imbalance-aware machine learning methods have been proposed in this context, showing that applying together ensemble and sampling techniques we can significantly improve prediction results [9, 11].
+Unfortunately in practice only a very small amount of positive (pathogenic) variants are available for training and in this very imbalanced context, where neutral variants (negative examples) largely outnumber positive ones, machine learning methods are severely biased toward the majority class and are not able to detect pathogenic variants with a sufficient reliability.
+Very recently novel imbalance-aware machine learning methods have been proposed in this context, showing that applying together ensemble and sampling techniques we can significantly improve prediction results [6-7].

-Motivated by these results and by the very recent successful application of deep neural learning methods to Genomic Medicine [14], in this work we investigate whether a neural model, by adopting imbalance-aware techniques and deep learning techniques can obtain state-of-the-art results in this challenging prediction task.
+Motivated by these results and by the very recent successful application of deep neural learning methods to Genomic Medicine [8], in this work we investigate whether a neural model, by adopting imbalance-aware and deep learning techniques can obtain state-of-theart results in this challenging prediction task.

-In the next sections we propose two imbalanceaware neural models able to deal with highly imbalanced genomic data, and we experimentally show that they largely outperform "vanilla" neural models, achieving state-of-the-art results in the prediction of pathogenic regulatory variants in Mendelian diseases.
+In the next sections, by expanding our previous work presented at ASPAI' 2019 conference [9], we propose two imbalance-aware training techniques for neural networks, able to deal with highly imbalanced genomic data.
+Then we experimentally show that they largely outperform "vanilla" neural models, achieving state-of-the-art results in the prediction of pathogenic regulatory variants in Mendelian diseases.

-2 Methods
+2. Methods